Life After Loss: Bereavement Advice for Navigating Grief

 Dealing with Life After Loss

 When someone close to us dies, it can feel like our entire world has shifted.
 Routines that once felt effortless might now seem impossible.
-Start small—focus on one task at a time, whether that’s preparing a meal or tidying a room.
+Rather than trying to tackle everything at once, start small - focus on one task at a time, whether that’s preparing a meal or tidying a room.
 Breaking things down into manageable steps can help you regain a sense of control.

 Finding ways to honour your loved one can be a comforting part of the healing process.
 Create a photo album, write a letter to them, or organise a memorial gathering with family and friends.
 Acts of remembrance, like planting a tree or donating to a charity they cared about, can provide a sense of connection and purpose.

 It’s normal to feel guilty about experiencing moments of happiness after a loss.
-But finding joy doesn’t mean forgetting your loved one—it’s a sign that you’re beginning to heal.
+But finding joy doesn’t mean forgetting your loved one, it’s a sign that you’re beginning to heal.
 Allow yourself to rediscover activities you enjoy or try something new.
-Over time, these moments of light will grow, helping you build a life that honours both your grief and your capacity for happiness.
+Over time, these moments of light will grow, helping you build a life that both honours the memory of a loved one and allows you to navigate your grief to find happiness.

 When to Seek Professional Help

 Grief is a natural process, but sometimes it can become overwhelming.
 If you’re struggling to get through the day, feeling hopeless, or withdrawing from life for an extended period, it might be time to ask for help, resources and advice.
-Grief counsellors and therapists can provide tools and strategies to help you work through your emotions.
+Grief counsellors and therapists can provide tools and strategies for dealing with bereavement to help you work through your emotions.

 Healing Is a Journey